-* – Well, almost all answers, and if you still have questions after reading the full article, feel free to use the comment section below.
+*Well, almost all answers, and if you still have questions after reading the full article, feel free to use the comment section below.

 What is Apple’s Self Service Repair program?

-Self Service Repair is Apple’s most recent stance on the right-to-repair moment.
-The program gives users the freedom to repair their Apple devices on their own.
-Starting early next year, users can access Apple genuine parts, tools, and repair manuals, similar to those used at Genius Bar.
+But now, this program gives users the freedom to repair their Apple devices independently.
+Users can access Apple genuine parts, tools, and repair manuals, similar to those used at Genius Bar (repair teams).

-What can you repair?
+Which devices can you repair?

 Who can access the program?

 For now, the service program is limited to the US only.
 Although, Apple expressed plans to include other countries and regions, starting with Europe, later this year.

 While open for all Apple users, Self Service Repair is not designed for all.
 Not everyone has the skill, knowledge, and experience to pull apart an electronic device and fix it back together.
 It is intended for individual technicians deft at repairing such devices.